ad5030/homebridge-macosx-info/README.md

 | `file`          | .json respons file|yes|default : `/tmp/_homebridge-macosx-info.json`|
 | `updateInterval`| is time in ms of data update|yes|default : `null`|

-_Note:_
+>Note :
-1. The `index.js` call *`<PATH of Node Module>/homebridge-macosx-info/sh/homebridge-macosx-info.sh`* shell script.
+>1.
+The `index.js` call *`<PATH of Node Module>/homebridge-macosx-info/sh/homebridge-macosx-info.sh`* shell script.
 You can find this script in the repository in `/src/sh` directory
-2. It's possible that you can change the path of `homebridge-macosx-info.sh` shell script in `index.js`
+>2.
+It's possible that you can change the path of `homebridge-macosx-info.sh` shell script in `index.js`
 ```js
 var script = exec('/usr/local/lib/node_modules/homebridge-macosx-info/src/sh/homebridge-macosx-info.sh',
 		(error, stdout, stderr) => {